Ground Turkey and Green Beans Stir-Fry (20-Minute)

 Instructions

-- Heat 1 tablespoon oil in a large skillet or pan.
-Add the turkey, sprinkle with ¼ teaspoon salt, and cook on medium-high until browned and cooked through, flipping once or twice, about 8-10 minutes.
+- Cook the Turkey: Heat 1 tablespoon of the oil in a large skillet or pan.
+Add the turkey, sprinkle with ¼ teaspoon of the salt, and cook on medium-high until browned and cooked through, flipping once or twice, about 8-10 minutes.

-- While the turkey and green beans are cooking, make the sauce by combining and whisking together the garlic, ginger, honey, stock, lime juice or vinegar, and tamari until smooth.
-The sauce can also be made up to this point ahead and refrigerated up to 5 days.
+- Make the Sauce: While the turkey and green beans are cooking, make the sauce by combining and whisking together the garlic, ginger, honey, stock, vinegar, and tamari until well combined.

-- Serve warm sprinkled with sesame seeds, cilantro, green onion and hot sauce if you like, atop rice, quinoa, cauliflower rice, or alone.
+- Serve warm sprinkled with sesame seeds, cilantro, green onion and hot sauce if you like, atop rice if that's your thing.

 Notes